gimenete/eslint-action/README.md

 # ESLint Action

-This is a GitHub Action that runs ESLint for `.js`, `.jsx`, and `.tsx` files using your `.eslintrc` rules.
+This is a GitHub Action that runs ESLint for `.js`, `.jsx`, `.ts` and `.tsx` files using your `.eslintrc` rules.
 It's free to run and it'll annotate the diffs of your pull requests with lint errors and warnings.

 ![](screenshots/annotation.png)